alexcthompson/ground-up-slam/README.md

 Status: writing dims check for state vector comparison, should revisit test writing as it may be wrong.

-- [ ] convert Robot to Eigen for state vector et al
-    - [ ] red
-        - [ ] check dims first
-            - [ ] red
-            - [ ] green
-            - [ ] refactor
-    - [ ] green
-    - [ ] refactor
-- [ ] test initialization with wrapping values
 - [ ] write movement function tests
-- [ ] figure out setw for robot status printing
-- [ ] test that when you initialize, it doesn't fail
-- [ ] change up print statements so they will form a csv record
-- [ ] deal with excess print statements ... remove or silence during tests

 ## later, nth, as needed, notes